 Content continues below ad

-You're indulging in alcoholmatka_Wariatka/ShutterstockOne fluid you should not consume too much of is alcohol, which can majorly dehydrate you (this is one reason you get a hangover).
+matka_Wariatka/ShutterstockOne fluid you should not consume too much of is alcohol, which can majorly dehydrate you.
 "As alcohol is a diuretic, drinking large amounts can contribute to this water-holding," Murphy says.
 But there are other surprising reasons why alcohol can cause you to retain water.
 "Mixed drinks using sugary sodas, juices, or other mixers will cause bloat that we find with higher carbohydrate content," she says.
 "Beer is also higher in carbohydrate and will contribute to this effect."
 Plus, she says our liver is working overtime to get rid of the alcohol, which means it's not processing calories from food.
 "My recommendation would be to alternative alcoholic drinks with water or seltzer water to maintain proper hydration throughout the night," Murphy says.
-Had one too many drinks?
-Here are 10 ways to sober up fast.